SatcherInstitute/prototype/README.md

 ## Python environment setup
 TODO instructions for us all to be on the same python virtual environment setup.

-## Building a Cloud Run image manually

-Run `gcloud builds submit --tag gcr.io/{PROJECT_ID}/{YOUR_IMAGE_NAME}` from the directory which contains the Dockerfile for the service

-Then set the service's image path variable in the terraform configuration to the tag.

-TODO: Local docker build instructions

 ## Cloud Run local testing with an emulator

 The [Cloud Code](https://cloud.google.com/code) plugin for